cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 SQL also provides functions for tasks such as substring extraction or replacement, finding the location of a substring, trimming whitespace (or other characters) from the front and/or back of a string, and many more.
 See Appendix B - :ref:`appendix-b-string-operators` for these.

-.. index:: operators; Boolean, AND, OR, NOT
+.. index:: operator; Boolean, AND, OR, NOT

 Boolean operators
 -----------------